As the clock strikes 23.00 (GMT) on Friday 31 January 2020, the UK will cease to be a member of the European Union.

 How much the UK chooses to deviate from the EU in the long term, though, is a key negotiating point in trade negotiations.
 Should there be major deviation, this could lead to changes in how you administer your business.

-Over the next 12 months you’re going to see lots of experts offering their guidance on how to get your business Brexit-ready in the face of sweeping changes.
+Over the next 12 months you’re going to see lots of experts offering business continuity guidance on how to get your business Brexit-ready in the face of sweeping changes.
 We saw this previously with GDPR and other major regulatory changes, where a whole cottage industry of niche consultants and content experts emerged.
 Is there a way you can tap into a sector-specific need for expertise?
 Will there be Brexit-related problems that customers are facing that your business can provide a solution to?

 6. Domestic investment and reform

 The subject of how much money the UK will have to spend now it’s no longer paying into the EU is a thorny topic.
 Undoubtedly this led to many misleading claims during the referendum and after.
 We saw in the General Election campaign that all the major parties were pledging to spend big.
 In contrast to his predeccessors, Chancellor of the Exchequer Sajid Javid has indicated that the Treasury purse strings will be loosened to spend on infrastructure projects and the public sector.

 Whilst the economy is likely to face an uncertain few years, there will be pressure to ensure money is also spent on the small businesses that represent 99% of the UK business population.
 This could mean there will be reforms and tax breaks (business rates being a prime example) in an effort to offset the challenges of Brexit and revive the High Street.
 Infrastructure projects – i.e improving digital connectivity and transport links – would also bring benefits to businesses.
 (Of course, Brexit did not need to happen for these investments to take place!)